-- 3.1 Legal: The requirement to prepare a Development Plan Scheme is set out in Section 20B of the Town and Country Planning (Scotland) Act 1997, as inserted by the Planning, etc (Scotland) Act 2006, and the Town and Country Planning (Development Planning) (Scotland) Regulations 2008. - 3.2 Financial: None - 3.3 Personnel: None. - 3.4 Policy: On adoption, the Falkirk Local Development Plan (LDP1) will replace the Falkirk Council Structure Plan and the Falkirk Council Local Plan as the Development Plan policy framework for the Falkirk Council area.
+- 3.1 Legal: The requirement to prepare a Development Plan Scheme is set out in Section 20B the Town and Country Planning (Scotland) Act 1997, as inserted by the Planning, etc (Scotland) Act 2006, and the Town and Country Planning (Development Planning) (Scotland) Regulations 2008. - 3.2 Financial: None - 3.3 Personnel: None. - 3.4 Policy: The Falkirk Local Development Plan, and associated Supplementary Guidance, is the key spatial planning policy document for the Council area.